talwat/lowfi/README.md

 ## Disclaimer

-**All** of the audio files played in lowfi are from [Lofi Girl's](https://lofigirl.com/) website, under their [licensing guidelines](https://form.lofigirl.com/CommercialLicense).
+**All** of the audio files embedded into in lowfi by default are from [Lofi Girl's](https://lofigirl.com/) website, under their [licensing guidelines](https://form.lofigirl.com/CommercialLicense).

-If god forbid you're planning to use this in a commercial setting, please follow their rules.
+If, god forbid, you're planning to use lowfi in a commercial setting, please follow their rules.

 ## Why?